fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 ===========1 passed,1 skippedin 0.03seconds===========

-Chapter 2.
+Lab 2.
 Writing Test Functions • 36

 But we still don’t know why.
 We can see those reasons with -rs: